Baralaba South project

 Mount Ramsay Coal Company Pty Limited (the proponent), a wholly owned subsidiary of Wonbindi Coal Pty Ltd proposes to develop a greenfield, multi-seam, open-cut coal mine which would involve the extraction of up to 5 million tonnes per year (Mt/yr) of run-of-mine (ROM) coal to produce product coal for export to international markets over a mine life of approximately 19 years.
 The relevant mining tenures over the proposed project area are:

 - mineral development licence 352

-The MLA 80193 covers approximately 2,214 hectares.
-The proposed project would be located approximately 115 kilometres (km) south west of Rockhampton and 8km south of Baralaba in Central Queensland.
+The MLA 700057 covers approximately 2,214 hectares.
+The proposed project would be located approximately 115 kilometres (km) south west of Rockhampton and 8km south of Baralaba in the Banana Shire Council local government area in Central Queensland.